-Debbie Thompson and Rachel Sturt are our two Anna Chaplains who continue to spearhead and develop our work with older people in the town along with the Anna Friends – people in our congregations who help to run events for Older People.
+Kate Powell and Debbie Thrower are our two Anna Chaplains who continue to spearhead and develop our work with older people in the town along with the Anna Friends – people in our congregations who help to run events for Older People.

 At a time when many may feel that nationally the Anglican — Methodist Covenant is in the doldrums, we rejoice in all that is happening here in our market town where its flame burns bright!